Vatueil/FuncFind/README.md

 The script was created to speed up reversing of unkown binaries by helping to name functions.
 Main purpose was for stripped binaries in embedded systems.

+Usage:
+Edit "arch" in config.py for correct arch.
+Invoke as IDA Script.
+Get a coffee.